geraldarcega/job-board-app/README.md

 ## Overview
 This is a job board project created using Laravel 12, Inertia, Vue 3, and Sail as the development server.
 It allows users to post and search for job listings.

+External jobs are automatically synced in the database every 2 minutes via scheduled task.

 ## Tech Stack
 - **Laravel 12**: A PHP framework for building web applications.
 - **Inertia**: A framework that allows you to create modern single-page React, Vue, and Svelte applications using classic server-side routing and controllers.